Staff Services Student Enterprise

 Currently, the only way to receive a definitive diagnosis is via laparoscopy and the average time from symptom onset to diagnosis is eight-and-a-half years.
 The treatments currently available for patients can be effective in some cases, however identifying which patients will respond to a particular treatment available can be a case of trial and error, with limited information available to drive precision medicine approaches.
 Moreover, many existing treatments for endometriosis symptoms are hormone-based and, with many patients affected being within reproductive age, these can be unsuitable options for a large number of patients.

 Although endometriosis is as common in women as diabetes and asthma, it has failed to attract the same attention, support and research funding as those diseases.
-There is a clear need for further endometriosis research to aid the development of both better diagnostics and non-hormonal treatments to improve quality of life for the many women affected by the condition.
+There is a clear need for further endometriosis research to aid the development of both better diagnostics and non-hormonal treatments to improve the quality of life for the many women affected by the condition.

-At the MRC Centre for Reproductive Health at the University of Edinburgh, the EXPPECT Endometriosis team, led by Professor Andrew Horne and Professor Philippa Saunders, is working hard to improve the lives of women with endometriosis by advancing research into pelvic pain and endometriosis and their management.
+At the Centre for Reproductive Health at the University of Edinburgh, the EXPPECT Endometriosis team, led by Professor Andrew Horne and Professor Philippa Saunders, is working hard to improve the lives of women with endometriosis by advancing research into pelvic pain and endometriosis and their management.

 EXPPECT is a diverse team, spanning all aspects of clinical care, discovery and data science.
 Underpinned by support from a group of experienced research and trial managers, the team can provide expertise and support for translational research from basic science using novel in-vitro ‘lesion in a dish’ and animal models, through to the delivery of early and late-stage clinical trials.